-If you’ve got guests visiting Brisbane these school holidays, it’s the perfect time to help them discover the kind of experiences they’ll rave about long after the holiday ends.
-From mini golf mayhem to camel rides in the Scenic Rim, here are a few of my go-to family-friendly activities—fun for the kids, easy on the parents, and full of moments worth remembering.
+If you’re hosting guests in Brisbane these school holidays, you want to give them experiences they’ll rave about when they get home.
+From VR expeditions to ancient Egypt and mini golf mayhem to camel rides in the Scenic Rim, here are my go-to family-friendly activities that hit the sweet spot between fun for the kids, easy on the parents, and genuinely memorable for everyone involved.

 You might also like to read: